 VIDEO ANALYTICS

-TASKS COMPLTED:
+TASKS COMPLETED:

 People and object detection

 People and object counting

 Missing Object Detection

 PEOPLE AND OBJECT DETECTION:

 Yolo is used to detect people and object in the given image or frame of a video.
 Different classes are listed in ‘coco.names’ file.
 Yolov3.cfg file has configuration for all these objects.
 Name of the file can be given dynamically.
 If the file does not exist, an error is thrown.
 The input is processed using OpenCV library and the functions in it.
 The detected object is given label and a frame is drawn around it.